 - Before you replace the screens, wipe out the grooves and sills.
 You can use a towel wrapped around a screwdriver or brush the dirt loose with a paintbrush and vacuum the dirt away.

-- If your screens are impossible to reach to remove you will have to clean them in place.
+- If your screens are impossible to reach to remove, you will have to clean them in place.
 While this is much more difficult, you can use your vacuum to first remove all dirt.
-Then use soft clothes and a bucket of water to wipe off the grime as best as you can.
+Then, use soft clothes and a bucket of water to wipe off the grime as best as you can.
 Be sure to rinse with a clean cloth several times to remove all cleaner to avoid further dirt build-up.
+If you care cleaning the screens from inside the house, it can help to put a folded towel along the window sill to catch any excess water.

 - Dab small holes with clear nail polish to keep insects from crawling through.